-The Village is generally characterized by its relatively flat or gently rolling topography, and this is best illustrated by the extensive Provincially Significant Wetlands that are designated on Schedules A1 and B1, by the presence of numerous other undesignated wetland areas, and by the presence of numerous small watercourses throughout the Village.
+The Village is generally characterized by its relatively flat or gently rolling topography, and this is best illustrated by the extensive Provincially Significant Wetlands that are designated on Schedules A1 and B1, the presence of numerous other undesignated wetland areas, and by the presence of numerous small watercourses throughout the Village.
 Even the Rideau Canal is located in a relatively flat landscape.

 The only notable exception to this relatively flat or gently rolling topography is located on the Rideau Canal in the designated Merrickville urban area between the dams and the lockstation on the west, and the high-level railway bridge on the east.
-This valleyland is partially developed and future development in this area, and within 120 m (394 ft.), is intended to take place in accordance with the urban land use designations as shown on Schedules A1 and B1, and with the applicable policies contained in Sections 4.2 and 4.3 which are intended to protect the significant cultural and natural heritage character of the Rideau Canal.
+Future development in this area is intended to take place in accordance with the urban land use designations as shown on Schedule B1, and with the applicable policies contained in Sections 4.2 and 4.3 which are intended to protect the significant cultural and natural heritage character of the Rideau Canal.